po1sigala/live/01-Class-Content/25-Power-Packs/C#/C#.md

 The `System.Drawing.Graphics` class acts much like a wrapper around the badge bitmap and allows direct graphical modifications to the badge.

-To see how much this class has to offer, please dig deeper into the docs and check out the multitude of methods at your disposal [here](https://docs.microsoft.com/en-us/dotnet/api/system.drawing.graphics?view=netframework-4.8).
+To see how much this class has to offer, take a look at the [official documentation on the System.Drawing.Graphics class](https://docs.microsoft.com/en-us/dotnet/api/system.drawing.graphics?view=netframework-4.8).

 As the document states midway down in the Remarks section, there is a suggestion to create a `Graphics` object from an image by using the `FromImage` method.